 - a) A school site's (campus-wide) average K-3 class enrollment should not be more than 24.
-The final average is based on class enrollments for school months within the P-2 period (school month 1 to the school month ending on or before April 15). - b) If one school site's (campus-wide) average exceeds the required average of 24, LAUSD loses the total revenue for K-3 Class Size Reduction. - c) An individual classroom may be higher or lower than 24 so long as the average class enrollment of all K-3 classrooms campus-wide is at or below 24. - d) The averaging includes ETK and TK students. - e) The averaging excludes students in Special Day Classes and Independent Study. - f) All students in combination classes, e.g., grades 3-4 class, are included in the calculation of the average. - g) The required maximum K-3 class size average is not applicable to independent charter schools.
+The final average is based on class enrollments for school months within the P-2 period (school month 1 to the school month ending on or before April 15). - b) If one school site's (campus-wide) average exceeds the required average of 24, LAUSD loses the total revenue for K-3 Class Size Reduction. - c) An individual classroom may be higher or lower than 24 so long as the average class enrollment of all K-3 classrooms campus-wide is at or below 24. - d) The averaging excludes students in Special Day Classes and Independent Study. - e) All students in combination classes, e.g., grades 3-4 class, are included in the calculation of the average. - f) The required maximum K-3 class size average is not applicable to independent charter schools.